prathamSharma25/prathamSharma25/README.md

 I am passionate about conveying meaningful stories backed with lots of data.
 I have experience in working with large datasets and I make use of various amazing tools and techniques on a daily basis.

-### 🔭 I’m currently looking for summer internship opportunities in the domain of data science and analytics.

 ### ⚡ Tools & Technologies

 Here are a few things I've gained knowledge about during the course of my self-learning journey: